ZIgSag/Raspberry_pi_pico_calculator/README.md

 The code for this project was written in Arduino IDE in C/C++ and is intended to be uploaded to the Raspberry pi pico through the Arduino IDE software.

-I started making this project just for fun and it turned out to be something more serious than I thought Still there might be small bugs and glitches here and there, But I'm doing my best to fix everything.
+I started making this project just for fun and it turned out to be something more serious than I thought.
+Still there might be small bugs and glitches here and there, But I'm doing my best to fix everything.

 This project contains 2 types of calculator models: